Death of Wang Yue: Aftermath

 According to China Daily, "At least 10 Party and government departments and organizations in Guangdong, including the province's commission on politics and law, the women's federation, the Academy of Social Sciences, and the Communist Youth League, have started discussions on punishing those who refuse to help people who clearly need it."

 Officials of Guangdong province, along with many lawyers and social workers, also held three days of meetings in the provincial capital of Guangzhou to discuss the case.
 It was reported that various lawmakers of the province were drafting a "Good Samaritan" law, which would "penalize people who fail to help in a situation of this type and indemnify them from lawsuits if their efforts are in vain."
 Legal experts and the public debated the idea ahead of discussions and a legislative push.
-On 1 August 2013, the nation's first Good Samaritan law took effect in Shenzhen.
+On 1 August 2013, the nation's first Good Samaritan law took effect in Shenzhen., followed by a nationwide law in 1 October 2017.

 While most attention was focused on the passers-by who failed to assist Wang, a British journalist interviewed other shopkeepers in the Foshan hardware market who were just meters away yet failed to respond.
 He found that the area where the incident occurred was inhabited mainly by internal migrant families (the Wangs had migrated from Shandong seven years earlier).
 In the writer's view, there was little sense of community and little in common there.
 One resident noted, "It is quite sad that we don't really talk to each other."